Stability analysis of time-delay systems in the parametric space: Stability equivalence along a line

-\begin{rem} In this section, the stability equivalence has been extended along a straight line defined by \eqref{eq:line_parametrization}.
-However, the line can be replaced by any smooth curve parametrized by a scalar $\theta$, provided that $\bm{\tau}(\theta_0 = 0) = \bm{\tau^0}$.
+\begin{rem} Instead of extending stability along a line as in \eqref{eq:line_parametrization}, any smooth curve parametrized by a scalar $\theta$, provided that $\bm{\tau}(\theta_0 = 0) = \bm{\tau^0}$, could have been chosen.
 For example, one might analyze stability along an arc of an \mbox{n-sphere}. \end{rem}

 \begin{exmp} Consider a system modeled by